-Synapses, the point of contact and communication between two neurons, are susceptible to damage by a pathological protein cleavage byproduct of the amyloid precursor protein (APP) called amyloid beta that accumulates in the brains of individuals who have Alzheimer’s disease.
-Specifically, synapses are removed, and the communication between the synapses that remains is weakened in part by the removal of a particular type of glutamate neurotransmitter receptors, called AMPA receptors.
+Synapses, the point of contact and communication between two neurons, are susceptible to damage by a pathological protein cleavage byproduct of the amyloid precursor protein (APP) called amyloid beta that accumulates in the brains of individuals who have Alzheimer’s disease (AD).
+Specifically, synapses are removed, and the communication between the synapses that remain is weakened in part by the removal of a particular type of glutamate neurotransmitter receptors, called AMPA receptors.
 We discovered that a protein called NEDD4-1 is responsible for the degradation of AMPA receptors from synapses that facilitate normal learning and memory.
-We have shown that, in response to elevated amyloid beta levels, NEDD4-1 inappropriately eliminates AMPA receptors in cell culture models of AD; we intend to determine whether this holds true in mouse models.
-Furthermore, we find this appears to involve an aberrant signaling pathway involving PKCa previously known to operate downstream of amyloid beta to negatively affect synapses.
-We have proposed innovative strategies to uncover the functional relationship between NEDD4-1 and PKCa in AD.
+However, in response to elevated amyloid beta levels, we have shown that NEDD4-1 inappropriately eliminates AMPA receptors in cell culture models of AD; we intend to determine whether this holds true in mouse models.
+Furthermore, we find this appears to involve an aberrant signaling pathway involving PKC alpha previously known to operate downstream of amyloid beta to negatively affect synapses.
+We have proposed innovative strategies to uncover the functional relationship between NEDD4-1 and PKC alpha in AD.
 Many therapeutic strategies for AD are focused on reducing amyloid beta levels or by inactivating amyloid beta directly.
-However, identifying new molecules that mediate the pathogenic effects of amyloid beta is another area with significant promise.
+However, identifying new molecules that mediate the pathogenic effects of amyloid beta is another area that has significant promise.
 Thus, if achieved, our proposal would deliver NEDD4-1 as a new and potential therapeutic target to mitigate the effects of amyloid beta at synapses.